-Chitty Chitty Bang Bang, one of the most famous cars in the world, is coming up for auction.
+Chitty Chitty Bang Bang, one of the most famous cars in the world, is coming up for auction in July.

-The celebrated car, together with more than 100 props used in the 2015-2017 UK/Ireland touring musical stage production of Chitty Chitty Bang Bang, are set to go under the hammer at Hansons Auctioneers on Friday July 10 (rescheduled date).
+The celebrated car, together with more than 100 props used in the 2015-2017 UK/Ireland touring musical stage production of Chitty Chitty Bang Bang, are set to go under the hammer at Hansons Auctioneers on Friday July 10.

 And it will be an extra special, fun and family-orientated day as BBC Bargain Hunt will be at the event, which is being held at Bishton Hall in Staffordshire, to film for their popular TV show.